-A classic French Lobster Bisque recipe has to be the epitome of the meaning of the word Bisque; best described as a thick, creamy soup.
+A classic French Lobster Bisque recipe has to be the epitome of the meaning of the word bisque; best described as a thick, creamy soup.
 A bisque is more often, though not exclusively, made from shellfish be it crab, lobster, crayfish and the like.
 Here, the delicious briny lobster meat swims in a thick, well-seasoned cream.

 Do not, however, be fooled by the simplicity of this recipe.
 This is a highly sophisticated dish yet is versatile enough to be both a dinner party special or even a simple light lunch.

-Pair the bisque with baguette slices, perhaps an Avocado and Romaine Salad, and a glass of chilled Chardonnay for the ultimate sublime soup experience.
+Pair the bisque with baguette slices, perhaps an Avocado and Romaine Salad, and a glass of chilled chardonnay for the ultimate sublime soup experience.
 For a dinner party or special supper, serve the bisque as a starter with thin slices of baguette for a truly French feel.

-- 6 tablespoons unsalted butter
+6 tablespoons (3 ounces) unsalted butter

-- 6 tablespoons all-purpose flour
+6 tablespoons all-purpose flour

-- ¾ teaspoon salt
+3/4 teaspoon salt

-- 1/8 teaspoon black pepper
+1/8 teaspoon freshly ground black pepper

-- 1 teaspoon paprika
+1 teaspoon paprika

-- 4 ½ cups milk
+4 1/2 cups milk

-- 1 1/4 cups chicken stock
+1 1/4 cups chicken stock

-- ¼ cup white wine
+1/4 cup white wine

-- 3 tablespoons minced onion
+3 tablespoons minced onion

-- 3 tablespoons finely shredded carrot
+3 tablespoons finely shredded carrot

-- 3 cups cooked lobster meat, shredded lightly
+3 cups cooked lobster meat, shredded lightly

-- 1 tablespoon Cognac
+1 tablespoon cognac

-- ½ cup heavy cream
+1/2 cup heavy cream

 Melt the butter in a large pan, once melted add the flour, a pinch of salt and pepper and the paprika.
 Stir well.

 Slowly whisk in the milk, followed by the chicken stock, the white wine, and continue stirring until a smooth and slightly thickened to a cream-like consistency.
-This stirring can take several minutes but spending the time at this stage of the bisque is critical to the success of the dish.
+(This stirring can take several minutes but spending the time at this stage of the bisque is critical to the success of the dish.
 Be careful not to let the mixture boil as this may cause the bisque to curdle.)

 Add the onion, the carrots and simmer (again, do not boil) for 10 minutes.
 Add the cooked lobster meat and stir.
 Taste the bisque and adjust the seasoning to your liking.

-Stir in the Cognac and finally, the cream.
+Stir in the cognac and finally, the cream.
 Heat through until piping hot.

 Serve in hot bowls with a crusty baguette on the side.